amckewan/mcforth/docs/oo.md

 or even
     ' nop overrides addr
     ' drop overrides init

+We can implement overrides for :nomame and leave the decision for :m until later.

 If we do this, we should pick a better name since "override" is only meaningful for a vtable implementation.
 Perhaps "implements" or "does";